ni/measurement-plugin-python/examples/sample_measurement/README.md

 ## Sample Measurement

-This is a MeasurementLink example that performs a loopback measurement with various data types.
+This is a measurement plug-in example that performs a loopback measurement with various data types.

 ### Features